 Granting de minimis aid

-When granting de minimis aid you must ensure that the award does not breach an undertaking's de minimis ceiling over a three year fiscal period as defined by Article 3, paragraph 2 of the de minimis regulation:
+Before deciding to grant de minimis aid you must ensure that the award does not breach an undertaking's de minimis ceiling over any period of 3 years as defined in Article 3, Paragraph 2 of the de minimis regulations.

 If you are going to use the de minimis regulation for State aid cover, you must be able to justify your decision, and you must understand the requirements of the regulation and be sure that you can meet them.